joetanx/ctf/htb/university.md

 ### 5.2.
 Generate GPG key

-GPG is used to encrypt uploaded lectures and there's a hint suggesting that uploading a file may be interesting
+In the `Change Public Key` page: GPG is used to encrypt uploaded lectures and there's a hint suggesting that uploading a file may be interesting

 > Please note that providing an invalid gpg file will prevent us from verifying the uploaded lectures in the feature and will cause errors...